Apple Canker (Neonectria ditissima)

 d = dangerous; h = harmful; ir = irritating, a = may cause allergic reaction, t = toxic

 PH = post harvest; Pre bb = pre-bud burst, sm=statutory minimum of 5 m for broadcast air assisted sprayers

 u=uncategorised/unclassified/unspecified, c=closed cab required for air assisted sprayers

 - Cultural methods of control are the most important.

-- Copper fungicides are permitted in organic production at present and should be applied at autumn leaf fall and pre bud burst in orchards at risk from Neonectria.
+- Should copper fungicides be approved in organic production, they must be applied at autumn leaf fall and pre bud burst in orchards at risk from Neonectria.